Sanu-2004/Social_media_site-using-mern-/readme.md

 - Like and comment functionality on posts
 - Real-time notifications for new interactions
 - Search functionality to find other users and posts
-- Messaging system for private conversations
+- Messaging system for private conversations$SELECTION_PLACEHOLDER$

 ## Installation